Set up and run mutually exclusive experiments

 For example, consider the following two mutual exclusion groups:

-• Mutual exclusion group 1 has experiment A in slot 1 and experiment B in slot 2, where each experiment receives 50% of the traffic
+• Mutual exclusion group 1 has experiment A in slot 1 and experiment B in slot 2, where each experiment receives 50% of the traffic.

-• Mutual exclusion group 2 has experiment A in slot 1 and experiment C in slot 2, where each experiment receives 50% of the traffic
+• Mutual exclusion group 2 has experiment A in slot 1 and experiment C in slot 2, where each experiment receives 50% of the traffic.

-In this case, experiment A will receive 0.5 * 0.5 = 0.25, or 25% of the total traffic.
+In this case, experiment A receives 0.5 * 0.5 = 0.25, or 25% of the total traffic.

-• Adding an experiment to a holdout group and a mutual exclusion group will further limit the amount of traffic to the experiment, as each user will be evaluated for both groups.
+• Adding an experiment to a holdout group and to a mutual exclusion group further limits the amount of traffic to the experiment because each user is evaluated for both groups.
+For example, consider the following holdout group and mutual exclusion group:

-• The holdout group contains experiment A, with a holdout percentage of 5%
+• The holdout group contains experiment A, with a holdout percentage of 5%.

-• The mutual exclusion group contains experiment A in slot 1 and experiment B in slot 2, where each experiment receives 50% of the traffic
+• The mutual exclusion group contains experiment A in slot 1 and experiment B in slot 2, where each experiment receives 50% of the traffic.

-In this case, experiment A will receive 0.95 * 0.5 = 0.475, or 47.5% of the total traffic.
+In this case, experiment A receives 0.95 * 0.5 = 0.475, or 47.5% of the total traffic.

 Learn more in this article about working with holdout groups in Amplitude Experiment.